aindrajaya/open-source-guide/notes.md

 Big words, I know.
 And I wouldn't blame you for thinking, "Yes, Saving the world is great.
 Now, how can I personally benefit from open-source?".
 Keep reading.
 More on that in a little bit.
 # What is Git?
+-- Git is a version control system.
+It helps developers keep track of the stat of a codebase, thus making it convenient to collaborate.
+In the same way that most programs allow you to save a file with the current state of whatever you are working on, Git allows you to take a snapshot of your current code and save that.
+Every time you want to save new changes to a codebase, you make a 'commit', and Git will keep track of the full history of changes and store that in a hidden folder in your project.
+This allows you to "go back in time" and revisit changes that were done earlier.
+Multiple developers can create their own 'branches' of this history and join these 'branches' back together in a 'merge', so changes from both branches end up being included in the same codebase.
+[GAMBAR - ]
+This concept is what makes Git such a great collaboration tool.
 # What is GitHub?
 # Other Platforms